goschtl/zope/ldappas/trunk/src/ldappas/README.txt

   True

 When dealing with security settings, only the prinipal id is stored.
-To retrieve the principal object, the pluggable autnetication utility uses the authenticator'a ``principalInfo(id)`` method to extract further details.
+To retrieve the principal object, the pluggable authetication utility uses the authenticator's ``principalInfo(id)`` method to extract further details.

 If the id is not in this plugin, return nothing.

   >>> auth.idAttribute = 'uid'
   >>> auth.searchBase = 'dc=test'
   >>> auth.principalInfo('42') is None
   True

 Otherwise return the info if we have it.